Irena Solska

 Karolina "Irena" Flora Solska (née Poświk; 27 October 1877 — 8 March 1958) was a Polish actress and stage director.
 She was a member of the Young Poland modernist artistic movement.

+Career

 Solska made her debut under the name of Irena Górska, playing the title role in a production of Friedrich Halm's Count René at the Victoria Theatre in Łódź.

 Solska often worked with writer Jerzy Żuławski, with whom she was in a relationship between 1904 and 1906.
 One of her most famous roles was that of Psyche in Eros and Psyche, based on Apuleius' Cupid and Psyche, which she performed for twenty years of her career and which Żuławski wrote especially for her.
 He also wrote The Myrtle Wreath (Wianek mirtowy, 1903) and Ilola (1905) for her.

 Between 1920 and 1930 she wrote her autobiography; however that text was lost during World War II, and she returned to writing it after the war.